sberbank-ai-lab/LightAutoML/CONTRIBUTIG.md

 ## Contributing to LightAutoML

-Thank you for your interest in contribution to LightAutoML!
-Before you begin writing code, it is important that you share your intention to contribute with developers team.
+Thank you for your interest in contributing to LightAutoML!
+Before you begin writing code, it is important that you share your intention to contribute with the developers team.

 - First, please look for discussions on this topic in [issues](https://github.com/sberbank-ai-lab/LightAutoML/issues) before implementing anything inside the project.
-- Pick an issue and comment, that you would like to work on it.
+- Pick an issue and comment that you would like to work on it.
 - If there is no discussion on this topic, create one.
-  Please, include as much information as you can, any accompanying data (your tests, expected behaviour, articles), and may be your proposed solution.
+  Please, include as much information as you can, any accompanying data (your tests, expected behavior, articles), and maybe your proposed solution.
-- If you need more details, please ask we will provide it ASAP.
+- If you need more details, please ask we will provide them ASAP.

 Once you implement and test your feature or bug-fix, please submit a Pull Request to https://github.com/sberbank-ai-lab/LightAutoML.